-In addition to my empirical research, I am also keenly interested in various statistical and technological tools and methodologies that can be used to improve the way we do science.
-One of my academic goals is to enhance researchers’ access to and understanding of various technologies available to them.
-This includes understanding data collection tools like Mechanical Turk, as well as statistical tools like R. Alongside this, I also wish to facilitate understanding and use of statistical techniques like effect sizes, confidence intervals, Bayesian statistics, and meta-analyses.
-Although much has been written about these techniques, there still exists a gap between statisticians and empirical researchers in terms of understanding and proper use of these procedures.
-My goal is to find ways to better bridge that gap.
+I am keenly interested in various statistical and technological tools and methodologies that can be used to improve the way we do science.
+One of my goals is to enhance researchers’ access to and understanding of various technologies available to them.
+This includes understanding data collection tools like Mechanical Turk, as well as statistical tools like R. To these ends, I have had two opportunities to teach R to graduate students and faculty: a one-day workshop at the University of Waterloo in December 2014, and a two-day workshop at Wilfrid Laurier University in May 2017 (slides and code).